 - Assumptions: Assumptions are an essential part of the rolling forecast, as they deliver the basis for the forecasted economic performance.
 It can be contained in aspects such as anticipated pricing trends, sales growth rates, and cost trends.

 - Forecast horizon: The forecast horizon is the duration over which the rolling forecast is developed.
-It can be a monthly, quarterly, or annual forecast, relying on the requirements of the organization.
+It can be a monthly, quarterly, or annual forecast, depending on the requirements of the organization.

 - Financial statements: These usually comprise financial statements, incorporating the income statement, cash flow statement, and balance sheet.
 These statements deliver a comprehensive picture of the organization’s financial performance over the forecast horizon.